 Terrification Level 9.5

-True to their word, bright and early Monday morning Regency Roofing and Construction showed up with about 12 guys and started tearing my roof apart.
+True to their word, bright and early Monday morning Service First Roofing and Construction showed up with about 12 guys and started tearing my roof apart.
 It was an amazing thing to watch…and the progress was surprisingly fast.
 Some of the facets of this roof had more than 4 layers of shingles, and much of the house was still clad in the original cedar shake underneath.

 One of the first things they did was remove Cuernos del diablo or ‘The Devil’s Horns’ from the house and carefully bring them down to me so I could repair them.
 It was important to us that we preserve the distinct features of the house.
 The original roof was cedar shake…and ridges, particularly where several meet…were difficult to cap with shingles.
 The solution was usually a metal cap, but as in most things Victorian…when they needed something functional, they often said something like, “Hey!
 It may as well be interesting too!”